driusan/dkim/README.md

 ### Description
-The tool `dkimkeygen` creates a Private Key / Public Key combination, in the form of a `privkey.pem` file and a `dns.txt` DNS record.
+The tool `dkimkeygen` creates a Private Key / Public Key combination for signing, in the form of a `privkey.pem` file and a `dns.txt` DNS record.
+The `dns.txt` file contains the TXT record to add to your domain, and the `privkey.pem` is the private key to use for signing, which should be kept somewhere safe.

 ### Usage
 ```